estin68/developer_life_notes/README.md

 # developer_life_notes
-I'm trying to start write my some notes based on my daily worklife and personal learning.
+I'm trying to start writing some notes based on my daily work life and personal learning.